darktorres/Piwigo/docs/CONTRIBUTING.md

 # Get the Piwigo project

 ## Prerequisites
-To contribute to project, you will need to install on your computer [Git](https://git-scm.com/) and to have a [Github account](https://github.com/join?source=header-home).
+To contribute to project, you will need to install on your computer [Git](https://git-scm.com/) and to have a [GitHub account](https://github.com/join?source=header-home).

 If you don't really know how to use git, I will recommend you to check this [guide](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics).
 If you are comfortable with git and GitHub, just go to "Create a pull request" section.

 ### How to configure Git

-To add associate your GitHub account and your Git, you will need use this command on Git Bash:
+To add associate your GitHub account and your Git, you will need to use this command on Git Bash:

 - Set up your name:
 `git config --global user.name "Firstname lastname"`